catalyst-cloud/catalystcloud-docs/source/object-storage/software-configuration/s3cmd.rst

 The following changes need to be specified in the .s3cfg file.
 You can select the appropriate API endpoint from :ref:`the API page <apis>`.

-s3cmd needs to use signature v2 as we've observed that it has a compatibility issue when communicating with our S3 interface using the default of signature v4.

 .. code-block:: ini

   host_base = object-storage.nz-por-1.catalystcloud.io:443
   host_bucket = object-storage.nz-por-1.catalystcloud.io:443
-  signature_v2 = True
-  use_https = True